Sunan Yugur Autonomous County: Geography

 Sunan Yugur Autonomous County is located in the middle portion of the Hexi Corridor, along the northern foot of Qilian Mountains.
 The autonomous county is particularly long and narrow, extending just 120 km to 200 km from north to south, but spans over 650 km from east to west.

 The autonomous county is bordered by Bairi Tibetan Autonomous County to the east and Subei Mongol Autonomous County to the west.
 The autonomous county's northern border is formed by Liangzhou District, Suzhou District, Jiayuguan, and Yumen from east to west.
 Sunan Yugur Autonomous County is bordered by Menyuan Hui Autonomous County of Qinghai to the south.

 The physical geography of the region includes many mountains, canyons, and alluvial plains.
 The southern portion of the autonomous county is more mountainous, while the northern portion includes more plains.
 Elevation within Sunan Yugur Autonomous County ranges from 1327 m to 5564 m above sea level, with an average elevation of about 3200 m above sea level.
 Prominent mountains within the autonomous county include Suzhu Lian (素珠链 (Sùzhū Liàn)) and the July 1 Glacier.
 Major rivers that flow through Sunan Yugur Autonomous County include the Ruo Shui, the Shiyang River, and the Shule River.

 Climate

 Sunan Yugur Autonomous County has an semi-arid alpine climate, with cold winters and cool summers.
 The average temperature in the autonomous county is 4.2 C, with cooler regions in the northwest averaging -3.0 C, and warmer regions in the southeast averaging 8.0 C. There is more precipitation in summer months than winter months.
 The average annual precipitation in the autonomous county is 267.1 mm, with drier regions in the northwest averaging about 100 mm, and wetter regions in the southeast averaging about 500 mm.
 The autonomous county has short frost-free periods, and a high amount of sunshine.

 Administrative divisions

 Sunan Yugur Autonomous County is divided into 3 towns, 2 townships, 3 ethnic townships and 2 other township-level divisions.
 These township-level divisions then, in turn, administer 102 village-level divisions.
+The town of Hongwansi serves as the seat of government.